 Which Type Of Tuition Would Be Best For Your Child?

 These are the most common forms of primary school tutoring:

 - face-to-face tutoring

 LS Tuition has created an online learning classroom.
-The lessons are delivered by Lydia – a primary school specialist – who develops an individually tailored learning program to meet the learning goals of each student and in-keeping with curricular benchmarks.
+Lydia delivers the lessons – a primary school specialist – who develops an individually tailored learning program to meet each student’s learning goals and keep with curricular benchmarks.

-A great alternative to those with poor internet connection or lack of access to a computer is centre or home-based primary school tuition.
+A great alternative to poor internet connection or lack of access to a computer is centre or home-based primary school tuition.